A multistate approach to disability insurance reserving with information delays: Setup

 We use $W$ instead of writing expressions in terms of $G$ whenever it eases interpretation.
 Some immediate properties are that $G_t$ and $W_t$ are increasing and $W_t \leq G_t \leq t$.

-We now define $H^t_s$ as follows.
-The bi-temporal process $H^t_s$ contains $(T_{\{5\}},d)$ on $(T_{\{5\}} \leq s, T_{\{5\}} \leq t)$, $(Z^{(2)}_t,i)$ on $(Z^{(2)}_t \leq s, 0 < W_t)$, and $(G_t,r)$ on $(G_t \leq s, 0 < W_t, G_t < t, G_t < T_{\{5\}})$.
+We now specify $H^t_s$.
+The bi-temporal process $H^t_s$ contains $(T_{\{5\}},d)$ on $(T_{\{5\}} \leq s, T_{\{5\}} \leq t)$, $(Z^{(2)}_t, Z^{(3)}_t)$ on $(Z^{(2)}_t \leq s, 0 < W_t)$, and $(G_t,r)$ on $(G_t \leq s, 0 < W_t, Z^{(1)}_t \neq 4, G_t \neq T_{\{5\}})$.
 Thus, events enter $H^t_s$ when the corresponding jump time exceeds $s$ and some $t$-related criterion is satisfied: Death has to have occurred before time $t$ for the death event to be included, the insured has to have been deemed eligible for disability benefits for a nonzero amount of time by time $t$ for the disability event to be included, and if it additionally holds that the payout of disability benefits has been stopped at time $t$ and this wasn't due to death then the reactivation event is also included.
 As detailed later in this section, the transaction time cash flow $\mathcal{B}$ is constructed such that it is always in accordance with $H^t_s$.
 Therefore, $H^t_s$ determines the payments and its specification is consequently essential to how the proposed transaction time model works.

 To complete the modeling setup for the observations, we need to specify how $\mathcal{Z}$ is related to $X$.
-We require that $t \mapsto H^t_s$ is constant between jumps of $Z^{(1)}$, that $T_{\{5\}}$ is finite almost surely, and that $H^t_s = H_s$ for $t \geq T_{\{5\}}$.
+Note that $t \mapsto H^t_s$ is constant between jumps of $Z^{(1)}$, and assume $T_{\{5\}}$ is finite almost surely and that $H^t_s = H_s$ for $t \geq T_{\{5\}}$.
 In other words, $Z^{(1)}$ is the driver of new information arriving and the valid time process $X_s$ is the limit of the transaction time process $X^t_s$ when the observation time $t$ tends to infinity.
-It follows that the \textit{basic bi-temporal structure assumptions} introduced in~\citet{Buchardt.etal:2023a} are satisfied.
+It follows that the \textit{basic bi-temporal structure assumptions} introduced in~\citet{Buchardt.etal:2023a} are satisfied, and we may hence use their results.
 Note that with this specification of the transaction time model, once a disability claim has triggered some benefits, everything that happens afterward relates to this disability and no other disabilities can be reported.
 This is similar in spirit to how it was assumed that at most one disability could occur in the valid time model depicted in Figure~\ref{fig:Ystatespace}.
-Even in situations where it is not an accurate representation of reality, it might be a reasonable approximation for short coverage periods.